kubernetes/enhancements/keps/sig-api-machinery/3617-fine-grained-authz/README.md

 On any mutating call,

 1. Check the "PUT" / "PATCH" / "CREATE" permission.
-If the actor has this, proceed to step 3.
+If the actor has this, place a marker=regular in the request context and proceed to step 3.
 2. Otherwise, check the "granular" permission.
-If yes, place a marker in the request context and proceed to step 3, otherwise, fail the request with a forbidden error.
+If yes, place a marker=granular in the request context and proceed to step 3, otherwise, fail the request with a forbidden error.
 3. Compute the change (patch logic, SSA logic, defaulting etc).
 Compute a list of fields which changed.
 (SSA logic makes this easy.)
 4. Pre- or post- (DECISION NEEDED) webhooks, check the list of fields:
-5. If the marker is present, every field needs to be covered by some permission.
+5. If the marker=granular, every field needs to be covered by some permission.
    Check permissions, stop and fail if some field is not covered.
 (The order is described below.)
-6. Otherwise (no marker) ONLY fields having "excluded" permissions need to be checked; if such fields are modified, check their permissions as in step 5.
+6. If the marker=regular ONLY fields having "excluded" permissions need to be checked; if such fields are modified, check their permissions as in step 5.
+7. (If the marker is absent or has some other value, fail with a 5xx error.)
-7. If all checks pass, perform the rest of the needed operation.
+8. If all checks pass, perform the rest of the needed operation.
-8. If any check fails, fail the request.
+9. If any check fails, fail the request.
 The error message will not list ALL permissions that are lacked, because it is possible to craft a request that requires a large number of authz requests.